etianen/django-uuid-upload-path/README.rst

 Why use UUIDs as upload paths?
 ------------------------------

 Django tries to ensure that all your uploaded files are given unique names on the filesystem.
-It does this by checking if a file with the same name exists before saving a new one, and adding a suffix to the new file would otherwise conflict with the existing one.
+It does this by checking if a file with the same name exists before saving a new one, and adding a suffix if the new file would otherwise conflict with the existing one.

-If you're saving files to disk using the built-in `django.core.files.storage.FileSystemStorage`, this isn't much of a problem.
-However, if you're using a cloud file storage, such as `storages.backends.s3boto.S3BotoStorage`, this uniqueness check can have a noticeable effect on the performance of file uploads.
+If you're saving files to disk using the built-in ``django.core.files.storage.FileSystemStorage``, this isn't much of a problem.
+However, if you're using a cloud file storage, such as ``storages.backends.s3boto.S3BotoStorage``, this uniqueness check can have a noticeable effect on the performance of file uploads.
 Worse, the default configuration of `S3BotoStorage` is to overwrite existing files with the same name when uploading a new file!

-By generating a unique filename for each uploaded file, django-uuid-upload-path removed the need for a costly uniqueness check, and avoids accidentally overriding existing files on remote cloud storages.
+By generating a unique filename for each uploaded file, django-uuid-upload-path removes the need for a costly uniqueness check, and avoids accidentally overwriting existing files on remote cloud storages.

 Support and announcements